45 bridges, 45km, 1,000 years of history

 - A gpx file you can load into your satnav: Bristol Bridges Walk.

 And when you have completed the whole walk you can get a specially designed badge to commemorate your achievement and which will intrigue and impress your friends!
 Get The Badge

-Jeff Lucas has written a companion handbook for the walk, From Brycgstow to Bristol in 45 Bridges, published by Bristol Books, which tells the story of each bridge and its place in the history of the city.
+Jeff Lucas has written a companion handbook for the walk, From Brycgstow to Bristol in 45 Bridges, to be published by Bristol Books in August 2019, which tells the story of each bridge and its place in the history of the city.
 Thilo Gross contributes a chapter on the Konigsberg Bridge problem, its importance in the development of mathematics, and how he solved the problem for Bristol.
-The book is on sale at £18 (hardback only) in Bristol’s bookshops (and on Amazon if you really must) but can be ordered directly from Jeff (post free) : email email@example.com.
+The book will be on sale at £18 (hardback only) in Bristol’s bookshops but you will be able to order directly from Jeff (post free) : email email@example.com.